klavins/LeanBook/md/src/Ordering/Completions.md

 <span style='color: lightgray; font-size: 10pt'><a href='https://github.com/klavins/LeanBook/blob/main/main/../LeanBook/Chapters/Ordering/Completions.lean'>Code</a> for this chapter</span>
  # The Dedekind-MacNeille Completion

-A completion is an embedding of a poset into a complete lattice.
-In this chapter we describe one such completion, the Dedekind-MacNeille Completion, which is a generalization of the Dedekind cuts method of constructing the real numbers from the rational numbers.
-We define `DM P` for any poset.
-If `P=ℚ`, the result is isomorphic to the reals with `-∞` and `∞`.
+A **completion** is an embedding of a partially ordered set into a complete lattice.
+In this chapter we describe one such completion, the Dedekind-MacNeille (DM) Completion, which is a generalization of the Dedekind cuts method of constructing the real numbers from the rational numbers.
+In particular, we define `DM P` for any poset `P`.
+If `P=ℚ`, the result is isomorphic to the reals with `-∞` and `∞`, but the approach works for any poset.

-We first define `DM P` to be the family of subsets of `S ⊆ P` such that `lower (upper P) = P`.
-We could use Lean's subset notation, but that complicates the process of instantiating classes.
-So instead we use a structure.
+Formally, the Dedekind-MacNeille completion `DM P` is defined to be the family of subsets of `S ⊆ P` that are closed with respect to the closure operator `λ P ↦ lower (upper P)`.
 ```lean
 @[ext]
 structure DM (P : Type u) [Poset P] where
   val : Set P
   h : lower (upper val) = val
 ```
+ Our goal is to show that `DM P` is a complete lattice for any `P`.
 We can easily show that `DM P` is a poset under the usual `⊆` ordering.
 ```lean
 instance DM.poset {P : Type u} [Poset P] : Poset (DM P) :=
   ⟨